-In these circumstances, we will work together with families and other professionals involved to ensure that any necessary reasonable adjustments to this policy are made.
+In these circumstances, we will work together with families and other professionals involved in supporting the child to ensure that any necessary reasonable adjustments to this policy are made.
 This could include referral to the Bradford Medical Needs and Hospital Education Service who are the local authority team responsible for providing education to children who are unable to attend school due to medical needs.
-Please refer to our 'Children with medical needs who can't attend school 'policy for further details.